-Do darker months dampen your mood?
+Do darker months tend to dampen your mood?
 Spot the signs that you could be experiencing seasonal affective disorder

-It’s anything on a scale from a drop in mood to bouts of depression – and with the autumn and winter months drawing in, research from the Weather Channel and YouGov predicts that as many as 29% of adults will experience symptoms of seasonal affective disorder (SAD).
+The seasonal affective disorder (SAD) scale can range from a drop in mood to bouts of depression – and with the autumn and winter months drawing in, research from the Weather Channel and YouGov predicts that as many as 29% of adults will experience symptoms of SAD) with the changing of the seasons.

-In some cases, touching those who do not experience poor mental health at other times of the year, SAD can quickly take over our lives – so, if you suspect that you might be experiencing SAD and are struggling to cope, reach out to your GP or a mental health professional.
+A condition that can touch those who don’t necessarily experience poor mental health at other times of the year, for some people SAD can quickly take over their lives, and make it so that they dread certain months.
+But the good news is there are many treatment options and avenues of support out there, so, if you suspect that you might be experiencing SAD and are struggling to cope, reach out to your GP or a mental health professional.

 1. Sleep problems

-It could be oversleeping, trouble falling asleep, or disturbed and restless nights, but sleep problems often come with SAD.
+It can range from oversleeping to trouble falling asleep, or disturbed and restless nights, but the main thing to know is that sleep problems often come with SAD.
 It’s suspected that SAD is caused by seasonal changes which disrupt our circadian rhythm – the 24-hour body clock that regulates how we function during sleeping and waking hours – which may be what creates this link.
+So, if you notice changes to your sleeping patterns, or find you struggle more with sleep at certain times of the year, this could be a potential symptom of SAD.

-Sleep problems may be what leads to fatigue, or you may experience unusual fatigue while still managing to get a standard night’s sleep.
-The fatigue could feel physical – your body may feel heavy and you may want to rest throughout the day – or it may be a more mental fatigue, lethargy, or weariness.
+Sleep problems may lead to fatigue, or you may experience unusual fatigue while still managing to get a standard night’s sleep.
+The fatigue could feel physical – your body may feel heavy and you might find yourself wanting to rest throughout the day – or it may be of a more mental fatigue, with lethargy or weariness.

 3. Changes to your appetite